CMSL-HKUST/FMC_contact/README.md

 ## Citations

-If you found this library useful, we appreciate your support if you consider citing the following paper:
+If you find this work useful, please consider citing the following paper:

 ```bibtex
 @article{wang2025sovling,